5DIGIT/AAWAZ/README.md

 # APK
 To download the APK of our application you can visit our website.
+All the files of this application can be found on the Android branch of this repository.

 # ML
 Our pre-trained models are available in the ML folder.
 These models can be directly used using there call functions.
 To use these models in a piece of code you can see the trial.py file.
 Which gives an example of the working if all the three models.